LCSI

 Denville, NJ

-There is no better way to bring mathematics, science and engineering to life than with MicroWorlds EX Robotics for OS X. The software's ease-of-use and remarkable flexibility makes it possible to create multimedia projects on the screen that interact with three-dimensional robots constructed and programmed by even young children.
-In a professional development context, MicroWorlds EX Robotics for OS X provides educators with a rich minds-on context for understanding the power of project-based learning and recognizing the intellectual potential of their students.
+There is no better way to bring mathematics, science and coding to life than with MicroWorlds EX.
+The software's ease-of-use and remarkable flexibility makes it possible to create multimedia projects on the screen that can be programmed by even young children.
+In a professional development context, MicroWorlds EX provides educators with a rich minds-on context for understanding the power of project-based learning and recognizing the intellectual potential of their students.

 www.stager.org